tchajed/sys-verif-fa25/docs/notes/program-proofs/ltac.md

 `intuition` destructs ∧ in the hypotheses, splits ∧ in the goals, destructs ∨ in the hypotheses, looks for `H1: P → Q` and derives `Q` if it can prove `P` with `auto`, and finally calls `auto` to try to prove the goal.
 This is essentially all of the forward propositional reasoning above, plus `auto`.
 This is all relatively simple reasoning individually but collectively can be very powerful, especially because it also incorporates the power of `auto`.

 **Note**: the tactic name `intuition`, confusingly, does not refer to an obvious or instinctive proof, but to _intuitionistic logic_.
 This is a version of logic in which doesn't use _classical logic_'s "excluded middle", which says that `∀ P, P ∨ ¬P` holds.
-For the most part you can ignore this distinction (if you ever need it, Coq does also support adding excluded middle as an axiom and working in classical logic.)
+For the most part you can ignore this distinction (if you ever need it, Rocq does also support adding excluded middle as an axiom and working in classical logic.)

 ```rocq
 Lemma propositional_demo_3 (P Q R : Prop) :